 This was Jeff's dismissive response:

 "No thanks.
 That magazine is for metro-sexuals.
 Totally lame..."

 The last time I heard from him, Jeff was getting dumped by a woman 10 years older and 10 lbs. heavier than he was.
 Not good.

 Lesson?
 Don't be like Jeff.

 If you can open your mind to ideas and information that help you look your best, you'll have an advantage over guys who don't.

-Just ignore the silly ads, learn what you can, and never feel bad.
+Just ignore the cheesy ads, learn what you can, and never feel bad.

-If you do this, you'll blow past all the Jeffs of the world and get the girl - and there's nothing "gay" about that.
+If you do this, you'll blow past all the Jeffs of the world and stand out to new women - and there's nothing lame about that.